cabforum/cabforum.org/content/posts/2020/2020-07-23-ballot-sc32-ncssrs-zones.md

 **Deleting “High Security Zone,” “Security Zone,” and “Zone”** – as described above.

-**The following motion has been proposed by Ben Wilson of Mozilla and endorsed by Trev Ponds-White of Amazon and Neil Dunbar of TrustCor Systems.**
+## The following motion has been proposed by Ben Wilson of Mozilla and endorsed by Trev Ponds-White of Amazon and Neil Dunbar of TrustCor Systems.

-** — MOTION BEGINS —**
+## Motion begins

 This ballot modifies the “Network and Certificate System Security Requirements” based on Version 1.4 and sections 1.6.1 and 5.1.1 through 5.1.8 of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates, based on Version 1.7.0., as follows: